threerings/narya/src/as/com/threerings/README.txt

   constructor is not being passed an arg.
 You'd think this would be caught at compile time...

-- I'm a little shaky still about how I'm going to handle arrays.
-In ActionScript all arrays (except ByteArray) are the same type: Array.
-  If class A is extended by B and C, the server could pass around an array of A, filled with B and C elements.
-I would have no way on the client to inspect an array like that and know to tell the server that it's an A[].
-  Punting completely on Arrays for now.

 - The RENDER Event is dispatched prior to each rendering, it's basically like tick(): it gives anything that cares a chance to update
   prior to being painted.
 It doesn't specify what the hell to listen on for